5 Home Remedies for Oxidized Paint You Can Safely Use on Your Car

 Safe and Simple Home Remedies for Oxidized Paint

 Sodium bicarbonate is the chemical compound widely sold as baking soda or bicarbonate of soda.
-It is an alkaline white powder with multiple benefits and uses.
-Not only can you clean your teeth with it or add it to cakes to make them rise, but you can also use it as a natural household cleaning solution to remove stains and odors.
-Baking soda is one of the safest home remedies for oxidized paint, because it acts as a gentle version of sandpaper and has no added chemicals or preservatives.
+Not only can you clean your teeth with it, but you can also use it as a natural household cleaning solution to remove stains and odors.
+Baking soda is one of the safest home remedies for oxidized paint because it acts as a gentle version of sandpaper and has no added chemicals or preservatives.
 Making a baking soda paste with water and gently rubbing it into the tarnished area should help to remove car paint oxidation.
 This method is simple:

 - Mix a tablespoon of baking soda in a glass with water to form a thick paste

 - Use a soft, clean toothbrush to spread the paste over the oxidized paint

 - Then wipe clean with a soft, damp cloth for a glossy finish